 Its core concept is the need to “create immersive worlds that resonate with the highly connected and digitally enabled consumer of today”.
 In effect, a call to action is more effective if it is embedded in a compelling story; a story that emotionally connects the customer to the brand.

-Virtual reality is the perfect medium to realize this strategy, creating as it does an emotional experience that floods the senses with a feeling of being actually within the story, coupled with a freedom to self-explore at will.
-With virtual reality, the customer is part of the story, and can Interact with it and make it her own.
-Marketing is transformed from still adverts or video commercials into something that engages with the Imagination and senses.
+Virtual Reality is the perfect medium to realize this strategy, creating as it does an emotional experience that floods the senses with a feeling of being actually within the story, coupled with a freedom to self-explore at will.
+With Virtual Reality, the customer is part of the story, they can interact with it and make it their own.
+Marketing is transformed from still adverts or video commercials into something that engages with the imagination and senses.